TheRestartProject/OpenRepairDataStandard/Current Structure.md

 # Current Structure

 This represents the current data points we are recording in our Fixometer application.
-This doesn't represent the full data schema of the Fixometer application - e.g. some internal tables such as users are not recorded here.
+Note: this doesn't represent the full data schema of the Fixometer application - e.g. some internal tables such as users are not recorded here.
+See the [Fixometer](https://github.com/therestartproject/fixometer) project for more information.

+The structure here is provided as reference for a starting point to the open standard.

 ## categories

+Devices are grouped into categories.
+The category also acts as a proxy for the carbon footprint and waste weight measures.
+Each category contains data on the average weight, data on how repaired devices displace new devices, and on the carbon footprint to manufacture each type of electrical device.

 * `idcategories`: unique identifier.
 * `name`: category name.